Our Father – The Merciful Teacher

-Some days the walls seem to get a little closer to one another.
+Some days, the walls seem to get a little closer to one another.
 Some days seem to go on and on and on.
-Some days things get blown out of proportion for no good reason at all.
-Some days our flesh gets the best of us, and we become hateful, rude, and slightly cranky.
-Some days we feel like we are spinning our wheels or always in a hurry.
-Some days it seems like nothing ever gets done the way we intended.
+Some days, things get blown out of proportion for no good reason.
+Some days, our flesh gets the best of us, and we become hateful, rude, and slightly cranky.
+Some days, we feel like we are spinning our wheels or are always in a hurry.
+Some days, nothing seems to get done the way we intended.
 Have you ever had one of these days?

 God knows when we are having one of these days.
 He knows all about our ungratefulness and fleshly desires.
-He definitely doesn’t want us to keep having these days.
-The days where we overlook the fact that we truly have nothing to complain about.
+He definitely doesn’t want us to keep having these days—the days when we overlook the fact that we truly have nothing to complain about.

-He wants to teach us that every day matters to Him.
-He wants to show us exactly what is important.
-We just have to be willing to learn.
-We have to be students who care what the teacher is teaching.
+He wants to teach us that every day matters to Him and show us exactly what is important.
+We just have to be willing to learn, students who care about what the teacher is teaching.

 For me, today was one of those days.
-One of those days that God pointed out my sinfulness, ugliness, and pettiness.
-One of those days that He showed me how loving He really is.
+It was one of those days that God pointed out my sinfulness, ugliness, and pettiness.
+It was one of those days that He showed me how loving He really is.
 It is hard to even fathom how much He loves me.
-Today He should have corrected me in a negative way.
+Today, He should have corrected me in a negative way.

-But, He chose to teach me in a kind way instead.
+But He chose to teach me kindly instead.
 He is so good at being merciful.
 He used what He has blessed me with to show me how much He cares.

-He used the giant sunflowers almost ready to bloom.
-The tiny green tomatoes peeking out from under each leaf.
-The cute little watermelon resting on the vines.
-The plump blackberries in the fence rows ready to be eaten.
+He used the giant sunflowers almost ready to bloom, the tiny green tomatoes peeking out from under each leaf, the cute little watermelon resting on the vines, and the plump blackberries in the fence rows ready to be eaten.

 He used the chatter and excitement of four kids playing tag and a game of cards in the barn as Mommy, Daddy, and Baby Jayce worked on the farm.